freddyfavour/LexiGuide/README.md

 npm run start
 ```

-## Firebase Studio

-This project's development was significantly aided by [Firebase Studio](https://firebase.google.com/docs/studio), an AI-powered development environment that helped with code generation, modifications, and understanding.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue.

-## License

-This project is licensed under the MIT License - see the LICENSE.md file (if available) for details.